Table of Contents

 The first step to buying someone out of a house will be to get an appraisal so that you can determine the value of the house.
 It's important that you choose the appraiser together so that you won't have any issues if the appraisal comes out lower or higher than expected.

-2. Determine What You Owe On the House
+2. Determine What You Owe on the House

 After getting the home appraised, you'll want to contact your mortgage lender to determine how much you still owe on the home.
 Once your lender confirms what you still owe, you'll be able to calculate your total equity by subtracting your mortgage obligation from the appraised value.